udaypalsinghdhillon/GC_CS1/README.md

 ## 2. What is the bike-type preference of member and casual riders?

-Here we calculate the bike-type preference for:
+Calculated the bike-type preference for:
-- a) All trips in the year (2023)
+- a) All trips booked in the year (2023)
 - b) Members
 - c) Casual riders

 ```sql